-As Louisiana continues to reopen its doors and its citizens focus on safety, we must also shift our attention to the Atlantic.
-We are no strangers to hurricanes, but according to National Oceanic and Atmospheric Administration (NOAA), “An above-normal 2020 Atlantic hurricane season is expected, according to forecasters with NOAA’s Climate Prediction Center, a division of the National Weather Service.
-The outlook predicts a 60% chance of an above-normal season, a 30% chance of a near-normal season, and a 10% chance of a below-normal season.
-The Atlantic hurricane season runs from June 1 through November 30.”
+As Louisiana continues to respond to the fourth surge of COVID-19 and its citizens focus on safety, we must also shift our attention to the Atlantic.
+We are no strangers to hurricanes, but according to National Oceanic and Atmospheric Administration (NOAA), “Another above-normal Atlantic hurricane season is expected.
+Forecasters predict a 60% chance of an above-normal season, a 30% chance of a near-normal season, and a 10% chance of a below-normal season.”

-With the increased likelihood of a more active season, everyone in the South must begin to prepare early.
+Although experts do not anticipate the historic level of storm activity seen in 2020, life-threatening storm surges are expected to hit Louisiana’s coastline this Sunday or early Monday, August 30, 2021.
+State officials in Louisiana are warning residents to prepare for Tropical Storm Ida to make landfall as a hurricane.
 A list of key tips and other vital information for everyone during hurricane season, as set by the Center for Disease Control and Prevention (CDC), are found below.

 Every family has different needs and this is a partial list of key items to get together.